cat-astrophic/MDC-orientations_of_paths/README.md

 ## Citation

-The paper has been accepted at *TEngineering and Applied Science Letters*.
+The paper has been accepted at *Engineering and Applied Science Letters*.
 Official citation information will be available once the paper is published, but for now you can cite the preprint version of this paper as follows:

 @article{cary2019linear,\
 &nbsp;&nbsp;&nbsp;&nbsp;title = {A Linear Algorithm for Minimum Dominator Colorings of Orientations of Paths},\